dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-everything that we've looked at so far can definitely be done with with Scala ok yeah you know we've we've looked at most parts of the system now and the libraries that were using you know are really giving us and we're really
+everything that we've looked at so far can definitely be done with with Scala you know we've we've looked at most parts of the system now and the libraries that were using you know are really giving us and we're really